indiana2021/NFC_SOURCE_esp32/README.md

 - **Card Emulation** - Clone and emulate cards with ease
 - **Data Visualization** - Beautiful OLED display shows all tag details
 - **SD Card Storage** - Save and manage unlimited card dumps
+- **Web Interface** - Control the device and view data from your browser.
 - **Portable Design** - Fits in your pocket but packs enterprise-grade power

 ## 💪 Why You'll Love It